ivanbarcelos90/technical_case/README.md

-# Technical Case - DataEsfera
+# Technical Case - Dadosfera

 ## How to start using
 * You will need pipenv to install the dependencies.
 Install with `pip install pipenv`